 From a Q’ueqhi’ Mayan mother: “None of the material content was invented.
 It’s real and can be lived every day.
 For that, we are thankful to the people that created these materials to be used in the community.”

-Based on the pilot project, the messages in this module are being incorporated into new modules on Prenatal Care and Breastfeeding as part of a 2017 collaboration with Food for the Hungry, funded by the FEMSA Foundation.
-Stay tuned for links to these modules in early 2018.
+Based on the pilot project, the tested messages in this module are being incorporated into new modules on Prenatal Care and Breastfeeding as part of a 2017 collaboration with Food for the Hungry, funded by the FEMSA Foundation.
+Stay tuned for links to these modules.